Gusb3ll/Holotranslator/README.md

 Note : If your "StereoMix" doesn't pick up any sound, try to set the default device to SteroMix and its output to your headphone, then plug your headphone jack into it

-If the application doesn't display the japanese character correctly please follow these steps :
+# If the application doesn't display the japanese character correctly #

 1. Open the Control Panel